Field data (Drupal and CSV)

 Base fields are basic node properties, shared by all content types.
 The base fields you can include in your CSV file are:

-All base fields can be included in create
+All base fields other than uid can be included in both create and update tasks.

 Content type-specific fields